 Security Nonce is invalid

 Mailster form uses WordPress Nonces to prevent invalid form submissions.
-These nonces can expire in some cases which causes an error message if you like to signup to a newsletter.
+These nonces can expire in some cases which causes an error message if you like to signup for a newsletter.

 How to redirect after form submission?